Preconditioned Chebyshev BiCG for parameterized linear systems: Linearization

-in the last block row, using the recurrence relation \eqref{cheby-rec}.
-Note that since $A(\mu)$ is as in~\eqref{summation}, the coefficient matrices $P_{\ell}$ used in the linearization can be computed efficiently using a discrete cosine transform of the scalar functions $f_i$, $i=1,\ldots,n_f$.
 Thus, we can consider highly accurate interpolations of $A(\mu)$ without substantial computation.
-The following theorem describes the equivalence of solutions of the approximation in \eqref{approx} and the system \eqref{linear}, where the parameter $\mu$ appears only linearly.
+The following theorem describes the equivalence of solutions of the approximation in~\eqref{approx} and the system \eqref{linear}, where the parameter $\mu$ appears only linearly.

 \begin{theorem} Let $A(\mu)$ be as in \eqref{our-problem} with parameter $\mu \in \RR$ and $P(\mu)$ as in \eqref{chebyshev} such that \eqref{approx} has a unique solution $\tilde{x}(\mu)$.
 Then the linear system \eqref{linear} has a unique solution of the form $u(\mu) = ^T$ with